eu-digital-identity-wallet/eudi-docs-site/docs/iOS/Build the App.md

 ## Overview

-This guide aims to assist developers to build the iOS application.
+This guide aims to assist developers to build the EUDI Wallet application on iOS.

-# Setup EUDI iOS Wallet reference application
+# Setup EUDI Wallet application on iOS

 1. You need [xcode](https://xcodereleases.com/){:target="_blank"} and its associated tools installed on your machine.
 We recommend the latest non-beta version.
 2. Clone the [iOS repository](https://github.com/eu-digital-identity-wallet/eudi-app-ios-wallet-ui){:target="_blank"} using the following command: